chrisnoonan98675/site/xl-release/how-to/configure-cluster.markdown

 ### Step 5 Set up the load balancer

-#### Active / active

-When running in active/active mode, you should configure a load balancer to divide the requests between the available servers.
+When running in cluster mode, you should configure a load balancer to route the requests to the available servers.

+The load balancer checks the `/ha/health` endpoint with a `HEAD` or `GET` request to verify that the node is up.
+This endpoint will return:

+* A non-success status code if it is running in hot-standby mode
+* A `200 OK` HTTP status code if it is the currently active node

 This is a sample `haproxy.cfg` configuration for HAProxy.
 Ensure that your configuration is hardened before using it in a production environment.